rayyventura/rayyventura/README.md

 [![wakatime](https://wakatime.com/badge/user/04d2c7a5-d28c-4cdb-aa03-0583bd21c59e.svg)](https://wakatime.com/@04d2c7a5-d28c-4cdb-aa03-0583bd21c59e)
 ## Welcome here!
 Make yourself at home...👩🏻‍💻

- 👋 Hi,  I'm Rayane Ventura, a Full Stack Developer that loves to dive into new things.<br> 🤩 I'm passionate about solving problems.
+ 👋 Hi,  I'm Rayane Ventura, a Full Stack Software Engineer that loves to dive into new things.<br> 🤩 I'm passionate about solving problems.
 Specially if they help others, and not only me.<br> 🌻 I've made the right decision by chosing to be a Developer, once I know that through my skills...<br> 🔐 I can impact society in a positive way and bring technology even closer to our needs.<br>